 Volvo 850 and T5/T5R (1992 - 1997)

-Top in the new range at launch was the T5, a five-cylinder sporting model with 230bhp on tap, and little visual clue to its near 150mph capability.
+Top of the new range at launch was the T5, a turbocharged five-cylinder sporting model with 230bhp on tap, and little visual clue to its near 150mph capability.
 Two years later, that was trumped by the T5R.
 And it was this car that that really caused people to sit up and take notice.
 With a wheelspin-inducing 250bhp from its turbocharged 2435cc engine, pumped through the front wheels, here was a Volvo that was both safe and practical yet also fast and a little sexy.

 Thanks to the exploits of Tom Wakinshaw Racing in British Touring Cars, the estate will always be remembered for its exploits on track.